CrossRef/event-data-common/README.md

 ### Queue

 Broadcast and recieve from ActiveMQ queues.
 Contains sender and listener with thread-local cached connection objects.
+The queue connection is configured upon construction, so this namespace does not directly use the configuration values.

 ## Testing